jeremehancock/hostminder/README.md

 and `# End of custom host records.`.

 If you decide to turn off Host Minder the entries in this section will be used to create your `/etc/hosts` file.

+All protection levels also include enabling Google Safe Search.

+Host Minder automatically updates your selected Protection Level once a week.

+**Note:** *Auto update is only available when Host Minder is installed to your system.*

 ## Installed by default on UbuntuCE: